wambaria/wambaria/README.md

 ### About Me...

 I am a data scientist and machine learning engineer.
-- 🔭 I’m currently working on a number of projects as seen in my repos.
+- 🔭 I’m currently working on a python django backend .
 - 🌱 I’m currently learning Data science and machine learning
 - 👯 I’m looking to collaborate on open source projects in Python.
 - 💬 Ask me about Data science and AI
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I don't take coffee
+- ⚡ Fun fact: none

 ### :hammer_and_wrench: Languages and Tools :